 The applicant will be informed via e-mail when the visa decision (visa or refusal) has been made.
 Decision can be collected from the mission during the customer service hours in person or by providing a power of attorney.
 Visa decision can also be returned via mail if the applicant has paid FedEx fee (USD 10).
 Applicant´s own return envelope cannot be accepted.

 In case the conditions for granting a visa are not fulfilled, the visa will be refused.
 The grounds for a refused visa are notified in written according to the Visa Code and are based on certain grounds mentioned in the Visa Code.
 Additional explanations are not given.

-A visa applicant may request a rectification from the decision making authority (instructions of a rectificationan are attached on the a visa refusal).
+A visa applicant may request a rectification from the decision making authority (instructions of a rectification are attached on the visa refusal).
 The rectification must be submitted in Finnish or Swedish within thirty (30) days from the date when the decision was informed to the applicant.
 Google translations cannot be accepted.
 An applicant cannot submit a complaint against the visa decision to the administrative court.
 An exception is family members of EU citizens who have used their free movement, who are entitled to lodge complaints with Helsinki Administrative Court.